Quicr/laps/docs/relay-protocol.md

 ### Stub

 Stub relays are intended to be super lightweight and simple relays.
 They connect to one or more Edge relays only and do not accept inbound connections.
-They implement MoQT server functionality to accept client connections and to establish a data forwarding plane for them via the relay infrastructure.
+They implement MOQT server functionality to accept client connections and to establish a data forwarding plane for them via the relay infrastructure.
 A Stub relay is a **child** of the **Edge** relay that it is connected to.

 Primary use case for a Stub relay is to fan-out subscribers in a local area network.
 Example placement for Stub relays are in residential access routers, branch offices, NAT routers, access points, floor switches, firewalls, etc.

 > [!NOTE]
-> While this protocol fully supports [MoQT](https://github.com/moq-wg/moq-transport/) client connections and features of MoQT, it does not require publisher and subscribing clients to use MoQT.
+> While this protocol fully supports [MOQT](https://github.com/moq-wg/moq-transport/) client connections and features of MOQT, it does not require publisher and subscribing clients to use MOQT.
 Clients can implement this protocol as a Stub relay.
 In this sense, the client is a stub relay of only one client (publisher, subscriber, or both).
 > There are some interesting use cases where this could be implemented on a client as a different process Stub relay that could efficiently optimize and aggregate multiple applications running on the same host system.
 For example, if many applications use the Pub/Sub model and need to connect to the relay infrastructure, they could use this protocol as a Stub relay to aggregate those applications.